Patient Intake Form — Free Healthcare Template - Poper

 Send the intake link 24 hours before the visit

 Patients are far more likely to complete intake the evening before than the morning of.
-Schedule an automated email 24 hours out, with a reminder 2 hours before the appointment if it's still incomplete.
+Send the link from your appointment workflow and include clear completion instructions.

 2